YottaDB/YDBDoc/ProgGuide/langfeat.rst

 **U** upper-case alphabetic characters, ASCII 65-90

 Pattern codes may be upper or lower case and may be replaced with a string literal.
-YottaDB/GT.M allows the M pattern match definition of patcodes A, C, N, U, L, and P to be extended or changed, (A can only be modified implicitly by modifying L or U) and new patcodes added.
-For detailed information on enabling this functionality, see Chapter 12: “Internationalization”.
+YottaDB allows the M pattern match definition of patcodes A, C, N, U, L, and P to be extended or changed, (A can only be modified implicitly by modifying L or U) and new patcodes added.
+For detailed information on enabling this functionality, see `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 .. note::
-   The YottaDB/GT.M compiler accepts pattern codes other than those explicitly defined above.
-If, at run-time, the pattern codes come into use and no pattern definitions are available, YottaDB/GT.M issues a run-time error (PATNOTFOUND).
-YottaDB/GT.M does not currently implement a mechanism for Y and Z patterns and continues to treat those as compile-time syntax errors.
+   The YottaDB compiler accepts pattern codes other than those explicitly defined above.
+If, at run-time, the pattern codes come into use and no pattern definitions are available, YottaDB issues a run-time error (PATNOTFOUND).
+YottaDB does not currently implement a mechanism for Y and Z patterns and continues to treat those as compile-time syntax errors.

 Example:

 .. parsed-literal::
-   GTM>WRITE "ABC"?3U
+   YDB>WRITE "ABC"?3U
    1
-   GTM>WRITE "123-45-6789"?3N1"-"2N1"-"4N
+   YDB>WRITE "123-45-6789"?3N1"-"2N1"-"4N
    1

 The first WRITE has a simple one-element pattern while the second has multiple elements including both codes and string literals.
 All the repetition counts are fixed.